11gscanlan/AdvancedGamesProgramming_MetroidPrime/README.md

 - Outline the initial goals or objectives you aim to achieve.
 - Identify any anticipated challenges or potential issues that may arise during development.
 ```
+My game is a story driven first person shooter with a sci-fi setting.
+The player controls a humanoid slime creature, and the gameplay revolves around the slime's ability to morph into and out of a spherical blob form that allows them to move around quicker, stick to walls, and squeeze through pipes and grates, which they would not be able to normally do.
+The gameplay also involves gunplay, as the player will encounter enemies that they must defeat by using various different sciency weapons found throughout the game.

 ```
 - Sci-Fi first person shooter where you play as a humanoid slime creature.